eccololo/Slotify/readme.md

 # Slotify - Spotify Clone

-## Author: Mateusz Hyla with help of Reece Kenney from Udemy.com
+## Author: Reece Kenney from Udemy.com

+As the author of this app is Reece Kenney from Udemy I am his student in his course and I learned in his project a lot about JS audio API as well as building the whole structure of an application in HTML and CSS.
+The PHP is also a technology used in this project for a back-end purposes.

 ### Credits: